-The act allows any aggrieved party to appeal to the $\mbox{\sc Administrative}$ Hearing Commission.
+The act allows any aggrieved party to appeal to the $Administrative\ Hearing\ Commission.$ by the Department.
+DONALD THALHUBER

 The act creates within the Department the Amusement Machine Operator License Fund.
-All moneys collected will be deposited within the fund for the purpose of paying expenditures incurred by the Department.
+All moneys collected will be deposited within the fund for the purpose of paying expenditures incurred

-012402 Second Read and Referred S Financial & Governmental Organizations, Veterans Affairs & Elections Committee
+012402 Second Read and Referred S Financial & Governmental Organizations, Veterans Affairs & Elections Committee 021102 Hearing Scheduled S Financial & Governmental Organizations, Veterans Affairs & Elections Committee